 │Water Conservation Efforts

-Water conservation functions as the foundation for long-term sustainability.
+Water conservation is the foundation of long-term sustainability.
 The city has launched several initiatives to promote responsible water usage among residents and businesses, including:

 -